 The wildland urban interface, where houses are most vulnerable to wildfires, Santa Rosa

-Above is a map showing in pink the wildland-urban interface (WUI), where buildings are at most risk of burning in a wildfire.
-Note that Elnoka and Oakmont Village are at the far-right of the map, just south of Highway 12 and above Trione-Annadel State Park.
+Above: Pink areas are Santa Rosa’s wildland-urban interface (WUI), where buildings are at most risk of burning in a wildfire.
+Elnoka & Oakmont Village in pink at far right south of Highway 12.

 Summer sunset over Elnoka Wildland